How Extra Pounds Are Ruining Your Health

 They Shorten Your Life

 Here's the bottom line: Extra pounds are associated with a shorter life span.
 According to the 24-year Framingham Heart Study by Boston University, obesity was associated with a 27 percent higher risk of death.
 And in 2018, researchers from the University of Pennsylvania and the Boston University School of Public Health found that obesity has shaved almost a year off life expectancy in the United States.

-The Remedy Rx: Don't accept extra pounds as normal.
+The Rx: Don't accept extra pounds as normal.
 For optimum health and a happy life, maintain a healthy weight.
 And to live your happiest and healthiest life, don't miss these 70 Things You Should Never Do For Your Health.